Discover

 Description

 Canada needs a news criticism podcast now more than ever.
 Thankfully, The Catch has got you covered.
-Join award-winning independent journalist Scott Martin every other week as he breaks down the latest news media nonsense.
+Join award-winning independent journalist Scott Martin every week as he breaks down the latest news media nonsense.
 Punching through the noise, The North State tackles how news media frames issues, omits information and pushes the status quo.

 Go to readthecatch.ca to support the show.